bobbybudnick/SFS-Infrastructure/README.md

 can be quickly achieved during an adverse power event.
 Enables remote mains voltage monitoring and could be tailored for battery voltage monitoring.
 Other future applications include IOT electric switch control/POE control/WOL control.
-Central power administration - server script running in workstation background
+CENTRAL_POWER_ADMINISTRATION - server script running in workstation background
-Listener - example client
+LISTENER - example client
 11. Network AI
 Star Trek has inspired the creation of this currently passive "AI".
 It only talks and does not listen.
 This voice assistant is tied into phone